A Two-Parameter Memory-Weighted Velocity Operator for Time and State Variables: Foundations and Fundamental Properties: INTRODUCTION

 Subsection~\ref{subsec:uniform_memory_case} examines the important uniform-memory case \(\alpha=\beta\equiv 1\).
 We prove that in this regime, the operator asymptotically recovers the classical derivative at the initial time, providing a clear bridge between the non-local formulation and standard calculus.
 To ensure a self-contained and rigorous presentation, we have developed and compiled necessary technical tools in the appendices: these include foundational inequalities for controlling logarithmic singularities coupled with power functions (Appendix~\ref{app:log_power_inequalities}), a key lemma establishing the uniform convergence of products of function sequences (Appendix~\ref{app:uniform_convergence}), and a systematic, constructive framework for error-control functions tailored to Taylor remainders (Appendix~\ref{app:error_control}).

 By introducing the memory-weighted velocity operator \(\mathscr{V}_{\alpha,\beta}\) and establishing its core mathematical properties---such as linearity, continuous dependence on the memory exponents, weighted estimates characterizing its boundedness, and asymptotic recovery of the classical derivative in the uniform-memory limit---this work provides a well-defined mathematical object for incorporating time-varying, power-law memory into the concept of a rate of change.
 The analytical framework developed here, together with the supporting technical lemmas, offers a self-contained foundation for further investigation.
 Potential future directions could include the formulation and analysis of differential equations whose dynamics are governed by this operator, which may find relevance in theoretical studies of processes with non-stationary or adaptively weighted memory, such as those encountered in certain viscoelastic or transport phenomena where distinct aspects of memory may evolve independently.
+In particular, the operator's linearity and stability properties make it a natural candidate for incorporation into nonlinear evolution equations, where memory effects may interact with state-dependent feedback or external forcing.